Scholarships and Grants from Idaho

 General Scholarships and Grants

-The Idaho Governor’s Challenge Scholarship program encourages Idaho’s high school students to tackle their pre-college curriculum in anticipation of in-state college careers.
+The Idaho Governor's Cup program encourages Idaho's high school students to tackle their pre-college curriculum in anticipation of in-state college careers.
 The scholarship also recognizes students who have had active histories in community programs and volunteer activities.
-The Idaho Governor’s Challenge requires a 2.8 GPA for participation.
+The Idaho Governor's Cup requires a 2.8 GPA for participation.
 Students may pursue either an academic track, or a technical one, which influences eligibility requirements and scholarship amounts.
 Awards are in the $3000 range.

 The Tschudy Family Scholarship is unique to Idaho.
 The program is available to eligible Idaho residents who have graduated from Emmett High School.
 Recipients earn $2500 each, for education at these participating universities: Idaho State University, Boise State University, Lewis-Clark State College, or the University of Idaho.
 Scholarships are renewable for up to five years of undergraduate tuition assistance, and for two years of graduate eligibility.